Haciendas in Yucatan

-Like the southern plantations of the United States, haciendas enforced a social system of castes, based on race, with the haciendados, or landowners, as masters and the indigenios, or Mayas, as slaves.
+Like the southern plantations of the United States, haciendas enforced a social system of castes, based on race, with the haciendados, or landowners, as masters and the indigenos, or Maya, as workers.
 Most Yucatecan haciendas in the 19th century produced rope from henequen, a variety of the agave cactus, which was exported for the booming shipping industry.
 Haciendas maintained huge fields of henequen, tended by hundreds of men.
 The main house, or Casa Principal was usually the largest building, where the haciendado kept his living quarters and where most of the administration occurred.
 Henequen processing took place in the machine house, or Casa de Máquinas.
 There was usually a Capilla, or chapel, a Casa del Majordomo, where the jefe, or foreman, lived, and many other smaller buildings for storage and living quarters.
-Each hacienda had a school, an infirmary, the store, the church, the cemetery, the hydraulics area, the jail, and the stables.
+Each hacienda had a school, an infirmary, a store, a church, a cemetery, a hydraulics area, a jail, and a stable.

 The haciendas of Yucatán saw their heyday in the early 1900s when the local economy was booming due to the sisal fiber that was used to make rope, cord, and twine.
 The mansions on the Paseo de Montejo and Avenida Colón in Mérida, are the rich homes the "green gold", henequen, helped provide.
 It was the same owners of these mansions who built haciendas off in the countryside where the henequen was produced.
 After the Yucatán Caste War and the subsequent invention of synthetic fibers, most haciendas were abandoned to decay in the jungles.
 A trip to the Yucatán would be incomplete without visiting some of the many haciendas within a few minutes drive of Merida.